swampcoin/bwrgocoin/doc/pivx-doc/swifttx.md

 -swifttxdepth=<n>
 ```

-The key thing to understand is that this value indicates the number of "confirmations" a successful Transaction Lock represents.
+The key thing to understand is that this value indicates the number of "confirmations" a snwoessful Transaction Lock represents.
 When Wallet RPC commands are performed (such as `listsinceblock`) this attribute is taken into account when returning information about the transaction.
 The value in `confirmations` field you see through RPC is showing the number of `"Blockchain Confirmations" + "SwiftTX Depth"` (assuming the funds were sent via SwiftTX).

 There is also a field named `bcconfirmations`.
 The value in this field represents the total number of `"Blockchain Confirmations"` for a given transaction without taking into account whether it was SwiftTX or not.